 Being smack dab in the middle of the country means you’re gonna have smack dab in the middle winters —sometimes the hammer will come down, sometimes you’ll be like “hot damn it might hit 80 today.”
 This causes Kansans to put particular stock in the unpredictable nature of their winters, but that’s mostly because there isn’t that much else to talk about.

-Whenever Delaware gets pasted with a winter storm, you can pretty much guarantee some other, bigger metropolitan area got it worse, thus leading no one to notice the plight of Delaware outside of people living in Delaware.
+Whenever Delaware gets pasted with a winter storm, you can pretty much guarantee some other, bigger metropolitan area got it worse, thus leaving no one to notice the plight of Delaware outside of people living in Delaware.
 So, it’s basically a colder version of the rest of the year for Delaware.

 Imagine getting on a train on a winter morning, everybody wrapped in their puffy coats, salty and bleary-eyed.
 There’s one seat left… between two dudes who definitely appear to be obnoxious.
 But hey, it’s a seat, so you take it.
 Yet, when you sit, you get the sense both of these guys regard YOU as the asshole.
 Now imagine that morning lasts for a few months.
 This is winter in New Jersey, starring Philly and New York as your bus buddies.